andrewacashner/hearingfaithms/chapters/chapter-3.md

 [@Lorente:Porque, 609:
-"la Musica espiritual de su persona, limpiando su conciencia, y alegrando su Anima con Musica diuina, para que pueda dezir con Dauid, *Cantabiles mihi*
+"la Musica espiritual de su persona, limpiando su conciencia, y alegrando su Anima con Musica diuina, para que pueda dezir con Dauid, *Cantabiles mihi* [...]."]
-\[...\]."]

 Within this tradition, then, the villancico uses a chant tone to present Christ himself as the song given to sinful Man in his pilgrimage.
-It is no surprise that in the musical setting, Padilla quotes the chant formula literally, so that the symbol is present to the ear both in word and tone.
+In the musical setting, Padilla quotes the chant formula literally, so that the symbol is present to the ear both in word and tone.

-This rich interplay between the musical and theological sides of the conceit extends throughout the whole villancico, opening up so many possible points of reference and interpretations that it will not be possible here to go through them all in detail, as I have done elsewhere.
+This rich interplay between the musical and theological sides of the conceit extends throughout the whole villancico, opening up many possible points of reference and interpretations.
-[@Cashner:PhD, 133--203]
-Instead it may be most helpful to give a brief summary of the poem's representation of Christ as both singer and song.

 The central conceit of the poem is to link the "voices of the chapel choir"---the actual sounding music being heard in the performance of the